mahdiiafshari/mahdiiafshari/README.md

 ---

 ## 🏆 Featured Projects
-- **[kaggle-dataset]**: **kaggle-datasets** is a curated collection of datasets sourced from Kaggle and other data platforms, maintained for research, machine learning projects, and data analysis.
-This repository aims to make high-quality datasets easily accessible for experimentation, exploration, and educational purposes.
-You'll find datasets spanning various domains, including finance, healthcare, sports, and more, all organized for convenience.
-Contributions and new dataset suggestions are welcome! ([https://github.com/mahdiiafshari/kaggle-datasets](#))
+- **[Kaggle Datasets](https://github.com/mahdiiafshari/kaggle-datasets)**: A curated collection of datasets from Kaggle and other platforms, designed for research, machine learning, and data analysis.
+Spanning domains like finance, healthcare, and sports, this repository simplifies access to high-quality datasets for experimentation and education.
+Contributions and dataset suggestions are welcome!
-- **[Rate-Or-Write]**: A web application enabling users to write and share reviews on various topics, as well as rate content submitted by others.
-Developed with a focus on user engagement and community-driven feedback, the platform features secure authentication, intuitive interfaces, and scalable backend architecture.
-Technologies include Django, RESTful APIs, and modern frontend frameworks.
-Key contributions include designing the core database schema, implementing review and rating algorithms, and optimizing performance for high user traffic.([https://github.com/mahdiiafshari/Rate-or-Write](#))
+- **[Rate-Or-Write](https://github.com/mahdiiafshari/Rate-or-Write)**: A user-driven web platform for writing and rating reviews on diverse topics.
+Built with Django, RESTful APIs, and React, it features secure authentication, intuitive UI, and a scalable backend.
+Key contributions include designing the database schema, implementing review/rating algorithms, and optimizing for high traffic.

-*Feel free to update with your own projects!*

 ---